KenjiE20/yarrste/README.md

   replaces it with the value in the array.

   If the array is a nested one, then each array is treated as one instance of the FOREACH loop.
-The system looks for {FOREACH VAL} and replaces VAL with the content of the nested array.
+The system looks for {FOREACH index} and replaces it with the content of the nested array.

 CACHING;